 1. How do railroad retirement provisions for total disability and occupational disability differ?

-An occupational disability annuity is based on disability for the employee's regular railroad occupation and is payable at age 60 if the employee has 10 years (120 months) of railroad service, or at any age if the employee has at least 20 years (240 months) of service.
+An occupational disability annuity is based on disability for the employee's regular railroad occupation and is payable at age 60 if the employee has at least 10 years (120 months) of railroad service, or at any age if the employee has at least 20 years (240 months) of service.
 A current connection with the railroad industry is also required for an occupational disability annuity.
 The current connection requirement is normally met if the employee worked for a railroad in at least 12 of the 30 months immediately preceding his or her annuity beginning date.

 If an employee does not qualify for a current connection on this basis, but has 12 months of service in an earlier 30-month period, he or she may still meet the current connection requirement.
 This alternative generally applies if the employee did not have any regular employment outside the railroad industry after the end of the last 30-month period which included 12 months of railroad service, and before the month the annuity begins.
 Full or part-time work for a nonrailroad employer in the interval between the end of the last 30-month period including 12 months of railroad service, and the month an employee's annuity begins, can break a current connection.